All Episodes

 And they fed disinformation through Christopher Steele, paid for by Hillary, so that they could use what is unverifiable that they warned is not verifiable on numerous occasions before the first FISA application.

-Comey signed the first three, and then we have Sally Yates and a bunch of other people also signing off on them.
+And then we have Sally Yates and a bunch of other people also signing off on them.

-Knowing it's not true, warned it's not true, no verification process whatsoever, as the basis to spy on Carter Page, deny him his civil liberties, constitutional rights, and then, in the words of the attorney general Barr, spy on candidate Trump, transition team Trump, and Barr's words deep into the Trump presidency.
+Knowing it's not true, warned it's not true, no verification process whatsoever as the basis to spy on Carter Page, deny him his civil liberties, constitutional rights, and then, in the words of the Attorney General, Barr, spy on candidate Trump, transition team Trump, and Barr's words deep into the Trump presidency.

 That all happened.